Lares Trek FAQs

-How long is the Lares Trek and how many hours do we hike per a day?
+How long is the Lares Trek and how many hours do we hike per day?

 - Day 1: 5 hours